 In WordPress – you can let WordPress update plugins automatically.

-Here – you can change options to perform auto-updating for a plugin.
+Here, you can change options to auto-update a plugin.
 To find out if a plugin is causing a white screen of death issue in WordPress, you must stop plugins from auto-updating.

-Change plugins’ settings one by one – and see if changing a specific plugin helps you fix the white screen of death issues in WordPress.
+Change plugin settings one by one – and see if changing a specific plugin helps you fix the white screen of death issues in WordPress.

 Poorly-developed WordPress Themes